timmichels/opi/GOVERNANCE.md

   community.
 * Respect the rights of all trademark owners, including any branding and usage guidelines.
 * Engage the project's foundation for all press and analyst relations activities.
 * Upon request, provide information regarding project participation, including information regarding attendance at project-sponsored events, to the project's foundation.
-* Engage the project's foundation for any Diamond Bluff project websites, and operate under such rules and procedures as may from time to time be approved by the Diamond Bluff Board of Directors and confirmed by the project's foundation.
+* Engage the project's foundation for any OPI Project websites, and operate under such rules and procedures as may from time to time be approved by the OPI Project Board of Directors and confirmed by the project's foundation.

 For any of the above responsibilities, the Board may delegate their powers to